colinbdclark/osc.js/README.md

 What Does it Do?
 ----------------

-osc.js reads and writes OSC-formatted binary data into plain JavaScript objects. osc.js provides adaptors for reading/writing Node.js Buffer objects as well as standard ArrayBuffer objects.
+osc.js reads and writes OSC-formatted binary data into plain JavaScript objects.
+It provides adaptors for reading/writing Node.js Buffer objects as well as standard ArrayBuffer objects.

 You can receive OSC data in whatever manner works best for your application: serial port APIs such as node-serialport or chrome.serial, socket APIs such as Node.js dgram or WebRTC data channels, WebSockets or binary XHR messages should all work.
 Connect osc.js up to your source of incoming/outgoing data, and you're all set.